cysouw/diathesis/text/c11_infinitive.md

 d. (= Es ist möglich die Kinder zu kämmen.)
 :::

 The dual interpretation of this passive fits in right in the middle between others diatheses with the same *lassen+Infinitiv+Reflexiv* construction.
 To the one side, with intransitive verbs this construction leads to a complete drop of the subject.
 In a sense, this absence can be interpreted as the extreme form of being inanimate.
-Consequently, only the epistemic interpretation ('possibility') is available (see [@sec:infinitive-lassen-reflexive-intransitive]).
+Consequently, only the epistemic interpretation ("possibility") is available (see [@sec:infinitive-lassen-reflexive-intransitive]).
 To the other side, verbs that give rise to a conversive diathesis ([@sec:infinitive-lassen-reflexive-conversive]) or an inversive diathesis ([@sec:infinitive-lassen-dative-reflexive-inversive]) all have an animate new subject.
-Consequently, these diatheses have a deontic interpretation ('permission').
+Consequently, these diatheses have a deontic interpretation ("permission").

 Just as discussed previously with intransitives (see [@sec:infinitive-lassen-reflexive-intransitive]), the *lassen+Infinitiv+Reflexiv* diathesis might appear to be a transparent combination of two separate diatheses, namely a *Passivkausativ* with *lassen*, see [@sec:infinitive-lassen-passive-causative] and a reflexive anticausative, see [@sec:reflexive-anticausative].
 Depending on the order of application, stacking these two diathesis leads to different results.
 The first option [@next a] is very similar to the intended result [@next c], but the implied agent is wrong.
 The second option [@next b] leads to a completely different construction.
 So, the fixed combination *lassen+Infinitiv+Reflexiv* is arguably a new construction, called *Permissivpassiv* here.